 If heart problems are ruled out, determining the exact cause of your chest pains can often be tricky.
-That’s because myriad issues can cause athletes to grab their chests.
 Check out these common causes of chest pains in young athletes — and learn what you should do if and when pain strikes.

 Sports can cause a lot of wear and tear on the body, and sometimes you can feel it in your chest.
-Athletes such as boxers, football players and lacrosse players often receive hard hits to their chests, which can bruise or fracture their ribs, causing intense pain.
+Athletes such as boxers, football players and lacrosse players often receive hard hits to their chests, which can bruise or fracture their ribs and cause intense pain.

 Athletes also may experience Tietze’s syndrome, an inflammatory disorder that affects the chest wall cartilage.
 And we have all experienced “stitches.”
 Most common when athletes start a training program, these are usually just muscle spasms.

 Precordial catch syndrome causes sharp localized pains that strike during deep breathing, most often in young adults.
 While the condition is benign, the cause is unclear.

 Athletes are often high achievers, competitive and motivated.
 “However, anxiety and even panic disorders and depression are not uncommon in young athletes,” says Dr. Singh.
 These conditions can result in spikes in heart rate or blood pressure as well as hyperventilation (rapid deep breathing), which can contribute to chest pains.